Guest List Management

 The guest list is where dreams meet reality.
 Your vision of a 50-person garden party can quickly balloon to 200 when both families weigh in.
 Managing expectations, setting clear criteria, and communicating decisions with grace are essential skills for this phase of planning.

 Start by understanding that your guest count directly impacts your budget more than almost any other factor.
 Each additional guest increases costs for catering, drinks, favors, seating, and stationery.
 A clear-eyed view of your budget will naturally set your guest list ceiling.
+On average, each guest adds between 75 and 300 dollars to your total depending on your venue and region, so even ten extra names can shift your budget by thousands.

 This guide provides a systematic approach to building, refining, and managing your guest list from the first draft through the final seating chart.
+You will learn how to set a realistic cap, create a tiered invitation strategy, handle sensitive family dynamics, and track RSVPs efficiently so no detail falls through the cracks.

 Step-by-Step Guide